-The Ancient Greek geographer Ptolemy identified South Arabia -modern Yemen – as Eudaimon Arabia, meaning Fortunate Arabia or Happy Arabia, as a result of its wealth.
+The Ancient Greek geographer Ptolemy identified South Arabia – modern Yemen – as Eudaimon Arabia, meaning Fortunate Arabia or Happy Arabia, as a result of its wealth.
 This land flourished with trade, especially of frankincense and myrrh, but it was also common to exchange small copper or bronze artefacts, like vessels, lamps or animal figurines.
+The principal South Arabian kingdoms were Qataban and Saba, which flourished from the 8th century BC to the 5th century AD

 South Arabian Bronze Dromedary Statuette